surovv/luch/README.md

 # luch
 [![Code Climate](https://codeclimate.com/github/surovv/luch/badges/gpa.svg)](https://codeclimate.com/github/surovv/luch) [![bitHound Overall Score](https://www.bithound.io/github/surovv/luch/badges/score.svg)](https://www.bithound.io/github/surovv/luch)

-The `luch`  is light and flexible http client built on top of [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch "isomorphic-fetch"), which build on [GitHub's WHATWG Fetch polyfill](https://github.com/github/fetch).
+The `luch`  is light and flexible modular http client built on top of [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch "isomorphic-fetch"), which build on [GitHub's WHATWG Fetch polyfill](https://github.com/github/fetch).

 The `luch` could be used for both environments as for browser and for node.js, it provides possibility to make requests in easy laconic way with flexible configuration.
 Also `luch` uses isomorphic and standardized base under the hood because it built on top of isomorphic-fetch.